bhaumik-jangid/Git-Commit-Quality-Analyzer/README.md

 - Created JavaFX main window using FXML
 - Added table for commits, summary labels, and pie chart placeholder
 - Wired UI to MainController with dummy data

+---

+### Day 5:
+- Connected Git log reader and commit analyzer to the JavaFX UI
+- Table now displays real commit history with scores and categories
+- Summary labels and pie chart use live data from the repository
+- Added a Refresh button to reload analysis